AVSimulation/SCANeR-Quick-Starts/Pages/HT_Define_and_Record_my_KPI/HOWTO_DefineAndRecordMyKPI.md

-# HOW TO?
-Define and record my KPI.
+# How to define and record my KPI.

-​	In this guide we will see how to define and record a Key Performance Indicator (KPI).
+​	In this guide we will see how to define and record a **Key Performance Indicator** (KPI).
 The KPI we will analyze for this example is the driver's reaction time to brake when a pedestrian crosses the road.
 To do this, we will follow some simple steps.
 We will first see how to define the KPI in the `SCENARIO` mode, record the `SIMULATION`, and then analyze it using the `ANALYSIS` mode.

-**Step 1.** Setup your scenario
+* **Step 1.** Setup your scenario

-**Step 2.** Record your simulation
+* **Step 2.** Record your simulation

-**Step 3.** Access KPI data
+* **Step 3.** Access KPI data

 ### Step 1.
 Setup your scenario